Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 that was used for
 [aider's recent SOTA result on SWE Bench Lite](https://aider.chat/2024/05/22/swe-bench-lite.html).
 For the Lite benchmark,
-aider alternated between GPT-4o and Opus for up to 6 total attempts.
+aider alternated between GPT-4o and Opus for up to six total attempts.
-Due to the increased token costs involved in running the main SWE Bench benchmark, aider was limited to 2 total attempts: one attempt of aider with GPT-4o and one with Opus.
+To manage the cost of running the main SWE Bench benchmark, aider was limited to two total attempts: one with GPT-4o and one with Opus.

-The problems from the main SWE Bench dataset are more difficult and involved edits to multiple source files, which increased the token costs as compared to Lite.
-Further, aider was benchmarked on 570 SWE Bench problems versus only 300 Lite problems, adding another factor of ~two to the costs.

-For a detailed discussion of the benchmark methodology, please see the
+For a detailed discussion of the benchmark methodology, see the
 [article about aider's SWE Bench Lite results](https://aider.chat/2024/05/22/swe-bench-lite.html).
 Also, the
 [aider SWE Bench repository on GitHub](https://github.com/paul-gauthier/aider-swe-bench)